DerNitro/su-blog.ru/src/posts/2021/05/24/pyregistrystore-or-how-to-create-a-register-of-objects.en.rst

 as expected, the list turned out to be empty, which means we need to check this role on this VM image, if we received a list for the output, then we can skip testing.

-**We run the Molecula, we run the tests, if we catch success, we write the information to the registry**
+**We run the Molecule, we run the tests, if we catch success, we write the information to the registry**

 ::